expo/expo/docs/README.md

 - `hideInSidebar`: Whether to hide this page from the sidebar.
 Defaults to `false`.
 - `hideTOC`: Whether to hide the table of contents (appears on the right sidebar).
 Defaults to `false`.
 - `sidebar_title`: The title of the page to display in the sidebar.
 Defaults to the page title.
+- `maxHeadingDepth`: The max level of headings shown in Table of Content on the right side.
+Defaults to `3`.

 ### Editing Code